wcharczuk/go-diskq/README.md

 It supports high throughput writing and reading, such that the process that is producing messages can be decoupled from processes that read messages, and consumption can be triggered through filesystem events.

-A consumer will be notified of a new message on a stream in under a millisecond (often in single digit microseconds), making this useful for realtime applications.
+A consumer will be notified of a new message on a stream in under a millisecond (often in single digit microseconds depending on the platform), making this useful for realtime applications.

 # Stream file organization